eXascaleInfolab/clubmark/README.md

 and call `./benchmark.py` with the required parameters there.
 > $UID might not be defined in the non-bash shell (sh, etc), then use `id -u $USER` instead.
 `` `pwd` `` projects to `<CLUBMARK_REPOSITORY_PATH>`, which is the current directory and the working directory of the benchmarking.
-`/opt/clubmark` or any other local directory denotes th e dirctory in the CONTAINER where the benchmarking results and traces are stored, which is mapped to the current host directory (`` `pwd` ``).
+`/opt/clubmark` or any other local directory denotes th e directory in the CONTAINER where the benchmarking results and traces are stored, which is mapped to the current host directory (`` `pwd` ``).
 See also [Docker cheat sheet](https://coderwall.com/p/2es5jw/docker-cheat-sheet-with-examples).

 See the [Usage](#usage) section to learn more about the benchmark execution and results structure.